jahaanmukhi/CovidTracker/README.md

 ## Project Goal

-To provide disaster information especially COVID-19 updates and allow an interface for communicating status updates to friends during a disaster.
+To provide users with daily COVID-19 updates and a map interface to search and view world-wide COVID-19 data including case, death and recovered counts as well as daily/weekly increases.

 ## Features

-- [ ] Login and signup
-- [ ] Map interface displaying friends and disasters
+- [ ] Map interface displaying COVID-19 info
-  - [ ] Displays COVID-19 cases
+  - [ ] Pins display current cases and death count for region
+  - [ ] County-level data for United States
-- [ ] Friends
+  - [ ] Country-level data for non-US territories
-  - [ ] Add someone as a friend
+  - [ ] Search bar allows users to search nearly 4,000 pins
-  - [ ] Friend can share status (safe or not safe)
+- [ ] Launch Screen and notifications
-  - [ ] Friend update status
+  - [ ] Button to launch a COVID-19 update based on current location
+  - [ ] Description of application purpose
-- [ ] News information based on disaster and region #bonus
+  - [ ] Daily COVID-19 notification sent at night

 ## Project Architecture

 ### Frontend

-This project uses the MapKit framework.
+This project uses the UIKit, MapKit, CoreLocation, and UserNotification frameworks.

 ### Backend